Implantology · DGI-certified

 Prosthetics & material

 The implants carry a ceramised surface that supports long-term safety and biocompatibility.
-The prosthetic superstructures are fabricated in Austrian dental laboratories: full-ceramic crowns from zirconium dioxide, implant-supported bridges, and bars as anchors for stabilised dentures.
+The prosthetic superstructures are fabricated in an Austrian master laboratory in Vienna: full-ceramic crowns from zirconium dioxide, implant-supported bridges, and bars as anchors for stabilised dentures.

 Metal-free, tooth-coloured restorations with natural light dynamics — aesthetic dental work visually indistinguishable from natural teeth, also suitable for patients with allergy sensitivity.
 Whether crowning a single front tooth or rebuilding a full arch: every restoration is individually planned.